Fort Weld

 Fort Weld, also called Camp Weld, began as a military camp on 30 acres east of the Platte River in what is now the La Alma-Lincoln Park neighborhood of Denver, Colorado.
 It was named for Lewis Ledyard Weld, the first Territorial Secretary.
 The central square of the post was used to practice drills of the troops.
 Buildings—soldier's quarters, officers' headquarters, mess rooms, a hospital, and a guard house—surrounded the square.
 The main entrance to the camp was on the eastern side of the post.
-It was established on September 1861 and abandoned in 1865.
+It was established in September 1861 and abandoned in 1865.

 Civil War

 Governor William Gilpin had it built in 1861 to protect the territory from attack by the Confederate soldiers during the Civil War.
 After the Battle of Fort Sumter, tensions from people of the north and south resulted in brawls in the bars and streets of Denver and there were rumors that a brigade from Texas was marching towards Colorado.
 Soldiers of the 1st Colorado Infantry Regiment trained at Camp Weld and was credited with preventing advance of Texan troops in the Western United States.
 John Chivington was a commander of the post.